rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

 ```

-Then, if you get bored, just export the next storage key, and change the ENV and VARFILE you reference.
+Then, if you want to move from Subscription A to Subscription B, just export the next storage key, and change the ENV and VARFILE you reference.
 ```bash
 export ARM_ACCESS_KEY=Add_Key_Here
 task init    ENV=subscriptionB